GreatHavoc/CODSOFT/Task-3/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and create a pull request.
+Please fork the repository and create a pull request to contribute to this project.

 ## License